LIGHT – ART – THE NIGHT

 Date: Thursday 31 October – Saturday 2 November

 Venues: 1 Fitzroy Street, cnr Kable Ave – Emma Stilts projection, Reko Rennie, artist

 Tamworth Regional Gallery, 466 Peel St – Miranda Heckenberg and Andrea Bruno projection, images from the Tamworth Regional Gallery’s and the Art Gallery of New South Wales textiles collections,

-Bicentennial Park – Danny Stanley projection (Thursday & Friday only)
+Bicentennial Park – Danny Stanley projection of Gomeroi dancers (Thursday & Friday only)